coolaj86/appr-client/README.md

-Keep the last 3 versions or so
+Keep the last 3 versions or so?

     ./webappcenter/
         package.json